 Two companies embracing mobile proximity payments include Hailo and PayPal:

 Up until now Hailo drivers and passengers are matched based on both availability and proximity using GPS-enabled smartphones.
 The new ‘Pay with Hailo’ service is now fully equipped to use iBeacon technology.
 This feature uses iBeacon which can automatically recognize taxis with the option to connect and pay for a journey automatically as soon as you step foot inside a vehicle.
 According to Tom Barr CEO of Hailo “We are taking the friction and the hassle out of taking a taxi and making it easier for people and for drivers“.
 Ultimately Hailo’s vision is to provide a seamless experience for both drivers and passengers.
 Currently our-selves here in Ireland have been lucky enough to be the very first country to get our hands on Hailo’s new payment features.
-The Hailo app proved successful at the Web Summit in Dublin last year, and with attendee figures set to double to 20,000 this year, now is an optimal time for Hailo to embrace this technology.
+The Hailo app proved successful at the Web Summit in Dublin, and with attendee figures set to double to 20,000 this year, now is an optimal time for Hailo to embrace this technology.

 In the new year PayPal will be deploying PayPal Beacon to connect to a customer’s PayPal app when they enter a store.
 With one vibration or sound on your phone, you will know you’re checked in.
 And when you’re ready to make a purchase, all you have to do is say you’re paying with PayPal and the transaction is automatically completed: no cash, cards, taps, or signatures required—all hands free.
 PayPal Beacon will connect consumers to enhanced shopping experiences such as automatically ordering your favorite dish at your usual lunch spot, or getting personalized service at your favorite clothing store.
 In addition, you can choose to accept messages from stores that you walk into, so that you can take advantage of special offers in the product aisle.
 You can get notified immediately when your prescription is ready, order your usual lunch at your favorite restaurant, or simply walk to the counter with your purchases and say you’re paying with PayPal, the merchant does the rest and you receive your receipt electronically.
 With PayPal Beacon it has the potential to change the landscape of mobile payments.